superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 | HitRate@3 |  0.003 | 0.0154 | **0.150** |
 | HitRate@10 |  0.010 | 0.0436 | **0.307** |

-While the LLM performs three times better than when the nodes are randomly ordered, KGE really stands out as the superior option, with hit rates almost ten times higher than the LLM.
+While the LLM performs three times better than when the nodes are randomly ordered, it's KGE that really stands out as the superior option, with hit rates almost ten times higher than the LLM.
 In addition, DistMult finds the correct answer on its first try more frequently than LLM does in ten attempts.
-DisMult's performance is even more remarkable when considering that it outperforms LLM even though we used lower-dimensional (250) embeddings with DisMult than the LLM, which outputs 768-dimensional embeddings.
+DisMult's performance is all the more remarkable when considering that it outperforms LLM even though we used lower-dimensional (250) embeddings with DisMult than the LLM, which outputs 768-dimensional embeddings.

-Our results unequivocally demonstrate KGE's superior suitability compared with LLMs for tasks where relational information is important.
+Our results unequivocally demonstrate KGE's clear advantage over LLMs for tasks where relational information is important.

-## Not a panacea (limitations)

-Because LLMs have trouble encoding intricate relation structures, their performance suffers when dealing with relational information.
-Creating a string representation of a node's connections tends to overload the LLM's input.
-LLMs' strength lies in processing more focused and specific textual information; they are typically not trained to handle broad and diverse information within a single context.

-KGE algorithms, on the other hand, are specifically designed to handle relational data.
+### DisMult limitations

 While DistMult stands out as a simple but powerful tool for embedding KGs, it does have limitations.
 It struggles with:
 1. cold starts: When the graph evolves or changes over time, DistMult can't represent new nodes introduced later on, or can't model the effect of new connections introduced to the graph.
 2. complex questions: While it excels in straightforward question-answering scenarios, the DistMult model falls short when faced with complex questions that demand a deeper comprehension, extending beyond immediate connections.
 Other KGE algorithms better suit such tasks.

+## KGEs for relational data

+Because LLMs have trouble encoding intricate relation structures, their performance suffers when dealing with relational information.
+Creating a string representation of a node's connections tends to overload the LLM's input.
+Instead, their strength lies in processing more focused and specific textual information; LLMs are typically not trained to handle broad and diverse information within a single context.
+KGE algorithms, on the other hand, are specifically designed to handle relational data.

 ---